-The Medical Benefits Chart on the following pages lists the services SSM Health Plan FlexSpend covers and what you pay out-of-pocket for each service.
+The Medical Benefits Chart on the following pages lists the services our plan covers and what you pay out-of-pocket for each service.
 Part D prescription drug coverage is in Chapter 5.
-The services listed in the Medical Benefits Chart are covered only when the following coverage requirements are met:
+The

 - Your Medicare covered services must be provided according to the coverage guidelines established by Medicare. - Your services (including medical care, services, supplies, equipment, and Part B prescription drugs) must be medically necessary.
-"Medically necessary" means that the services, supplies or drugs are needed for the prevention, diagnosis or treatment of your medical condition and meet accepted standards of medical practice. - You have a primary care provider (a PCP) who is providing and overseeing your care. - Some of the services listed in the Medical Benefits Chart are covered only if your doctor or other provider gets approval in advance (sometimes called "prior authorization") from us.
+Medically necessary means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You have a primary care provider (a PCP) who is providing and overseeing your care. - Some of the services listed in the Medical Benefits Chart are covered only if your doctor or other network provider gets approval in advance (sometimes called prior authorization) from us.
 See Chapter 3 section 2.3 about obtaining prior authorization.
 Covered services that need approval in advance are marked in the Medical Benefits Chart by an asterisk.